woodRock/fishy-business/papers/AJCAI_Presentation/README.md

 We have files:

+- [cuecards.zip](cuecards.zip) - source files used to generate the cue cards.
+- [cuecards.pdf](cuecards.pdf) - cuecards for the presentation.
-- [3476.zip](https://github.com/woodRock/fishy-business/blob/main/papers/AJCAI_Presentation/presentation3476.zip) which contains the source files used to generate the presentation.
+- [3476.zip](presentation3476.zip) which contains the source files used to generate the presentation.
-- [presentation3476.pdf](https://github.com/woodRock/fishy-business/blob/main/papers/AJCAI_Presentation/presentation3476.pdf) which is the presentation itself.
+- [presentation3476.pdf](presentation3476.pdf) which is the presentation itself.

 ## ACJAI